lbowles/Python-UDP-Chat-Group/README.md

 1. Username for each client
 2. Shows passed messges when a client joins the group chat
 3. Shows a clients recently missed messages
-4. Encrypted messages sent over UDP connection
+4. Encrypted password protected messages sent over UDP connection